 The toppings are almost endless, adding more flavor, texture, and nutrients to your smoothie in a bowl!

-Here are 15 healthy toppings you can mix and match to your hearts content:
+Here are 15 healthy toppings you can mix and match to your hearts delight:

 - Hemp hearts – are a good source of omega 3 & 6 fatty acids, antioxidants, protein, iron, and vitamin B!
 I usually pick mine up online (affiliate link), but they can found in stores too.